 To generate the report, on the Results screen, click on Generate Report.
 Select the checkbox beside Create Report for Each Input DAF if an individual report for each input daf is required, and then click on OK [1].

 SCREEN: On the Results screen, click on Generate Report.
-Select the checkbox beside Create Report for Each Input DAF [1].
+[1].

 Protocol Script Questions